codedeep79/Data-center-API/openstack-scripts/README.md

-# Welcome to the OpenStack Install Scripts project on GitHub
+# OpenStack Install Scripts project

 This project aims to covert the steps in the OpenStack Install guide into useful/simple scripts.
 The goal is not to provide a _perfect_ automation solution.
 But the idea is to have simple building blocks which can help developers and enthusiasts experiment with OpenStack in a much simpler fashion.